 Write an ebook, then add a link.

 Simple stuff, right?

-Writing a book can be time consuming, so consider hiring an editor to help you turn a series of blog posts into a book.
+Writing a book can be time-consuming, so consider hiring an editor to help you turn a series of blog posts into a book.

-18. Links from Local News Sites
+18. Links From Local News Sites

-Similar strategy for getting traditional media links, but focus more on your local area.
+A similar strategy for getting traditional media links, but focus more on your local area.